midl-dev/tezos-on-gke/README.md

 * high availaibility baking, endorsing and accusing
 * baking node is protected behind two sentry nodes
 * ssh endpoint for remote signing
-* compatible with Tezos mainnet and testnets such as Carthagenet
+* compatible with Tezos mainnet and testnets such as Delphinet
 * blockchain snapshot download and import for faster synchronization of the nodes
 * support for two highly available signers
 * deploy everything in just one command